Pumpkin Allergy Rash [And How to Prevent It]

 Aquaphor works great for poison ivy and insect bites, but it also works for rashes caused by pumpkins.
 It will boost rash healing and minimize discomfort.

 If you haven’t used it before, it’s a cream that you can gently apply to your skin.
 If you are unsure about whether you can use this product, always ask your doctor first.
-Here is the kind I use.
+Here is the Aquaphor we always have around the house.
 You can buy it on Amazon.

 Aloe